Decent-Partners/Decent-overview/README.md

 -------------------

 ### Introduction
-This working document will form the basis for the upcoming Decent Partners proposal to the Edgeware treasury.
+This working document is less a formalised roadmap and more a compass that will be periodically adjusted as we correct course.

+We set out a path to building a publicly owned, operated, accessed and sustainably funded **Web3 media ecosystem**.

 It follows from this [initial outline post](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project).

-The proposal takes learnings from coordinating and scaling [Edgeware's](https://edgewa.re) creative contributions and from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md).
+The outline takes learnings from coordinating and scaling [Edgeware's](https://edgewa.re) creative contributions and from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md).

-By developing the proposal on Github every change is historically traceable and can be updated in line with progress.
+By developing this on Github every change is historically traceable and can be updated in line with progress.

-This roadmap sets out a path to building a publicly owned, operated, accessed and sustainably funded **Web3 media ecosystem**.

 ### TL:DR

 This is a long post, here are some primers, starting with a few **core insights** - the big ideas at the heart of the project:

 - There are many things that 'the market' does not price well - the **funding of arts and culture** for example.
-- A new generation of blockchains with on-chain treasuries and governance enable the sustainable funding of **global public goods**.
+- A new generation of blockchains with on-chain treasuries and governance enable the funding of **global public goods**.
 - Token tribalism distracts from the **fundamental values** that many blockchain communities share.
 - The most valuable NFTs will likely not be bought or sold - they will be **earned** and **assigned**.
 - NFTs can be pooled to create **asset backed community token economies**.
 - Collectively created **community rights** will enable story worlds that will dwarf the 21st century's most valuable IP.
+- These insights can combine to enable a novel **Store of Values** design that can sustain and scale community currencies over the long term.

 Here is a **2 minute primer**:

-- Decent is a community network - think a digital cooperative that bridges both tokens and legal elements.
+- Decent Partners is a community network - think a digital cooperative that bridges internet native (DAOs) and traditional organisations (Companies).
-- The project is sourcing a committed pool of funds from multiple chain treasuries starting with Edgeware.
+- We onboard people and projects to chain DAOs in return for a 10% network service fee and assignment of genesis NFTs where relevant.
+- Currently we work with [Edgeware](https://edgewa.re) and are also incubating [Kabocha](https://kabocha.network).
-- These funds are used to develop public good projects that also expand the usefulness of the underlying chains.
+- Earned assets (fungible and non-fungible) are used to develop public good projects that also expand the usefulness of the underlying chains.
-- Funds are governed by partners via a multisig wallet and integrated into the [Commonwealth interface](https://commonwealth.im/decent).
+- Funds are governed by partners via a multisig wallet.
 - Decent's primary focus is on the development of a sustainably funded, collectively owned and openly accessible Web3 media ecosystem.
 - The emerging community will work together to establish core values, define open standards and evolve the culture over time.
 - Anyone can propose a project to the community via an open and permissionless proposal system.